 Phase One – Stabilization

-After the initial intake process and assessment are completed, clients are given a tour and an orientation package which outlines the program requirements and rules as well as a daily schedule of activities.
+After the initial intake and assessment process is complete, clients are given a tour of the property and an orientation package which outlines the program requirements, rules, and a schedule of their daily activities.
 The intake assessment helps the counselling staff identify specific issues and challenges that individuals will focus on in their early recovery.

-The Stabilization group will last between 14-21 days before clients advance to the next stage of their treatment.
+Clients will remain in the Stabilization Group for between 14 and 21 days before they progress to the next stage of their treatment.
 During Stabilization, clients are introduced to the basic tools and strategies of recovery.
 They are engaged in group discussions where members often connect on an emotional level.
-Typical discussion topics discussed include: acceptance, positive communication, self-forgiveness, post-acute withdrawal syndrome (PAWS) and relapse prevention.
-A basic overview of the 12 Steps as well as Cognitive Behavioral Therapy (CBT) exercises are integrated in this initial stage of treatment.
+Typical discussion topics covered include, but are not limited to: acceptance, positive communication, self-forgiveness, post-acute withdrawal syndrome (PAWS) and relapse prevention.
+A basic overview of the 12 Steps, as well as Cognitive Behavioral Therapy (CBT) exercises are integrated in to this initial stage of treatment.

-Men in this group are encouraged to share openly and honestly about their thoughts and feelings.
-At this point, men will begin practicing supportive recovery and utilizing the tools at their immediate disposal, namely the men around them who are united in a common goal, based on their shared experience, strength and hope.
+Men in this group are encouraged to share openly and honestly about their thoughts, feelings, and fears.
+At this point, men will begin practicing supportive recovery and utilizing the tools at their immediate disposal: namely the peers around them, who, united through experience, strength and hope, share their common mission.

 Clients will participate in one-on-one counselling sessions as well as a variety of alternative therapies and workshops.